Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **-=Next to the Greenhouse by the Flower Shop=-**
 **-=By the barrels behind the bar=-**

-I highly recommend saving before you do this as if you get unlucky and the egg is in say the last chest you look, then you will most likely lose.
+I highly recommend saving before you do this, as if you get unlucky and the egg is in, say,  the last chest you look, then you will most likely lose.

 =-----------------------------------------------------------=